Member of the Association for Contract Textiles (ACT) the definitive resource for contract textile information and education

-Synthetic leather, fur, polyurethane, PVC
+Synthetic, vegan leather and fur, polyurethane, PVC

 Shop for vinyl, coated-textiles, clear, frosty and quirky novelties.